rtmigo/dmk_py/README.md

    secret name value with the original one, and the checksum value to the expected one.

+   So we checked the mutual correspondence of a 256-bit key, a 256-bit checksum of 36-byte header, and a string up to 24 bytes long.
+The process of decrypting the correct 32 bytes of the checksum was itself part of the verification.
+We also have reinsured against private key collisions and checksum collisions.

    If everything matches, then the block refers to the given secret name.

-   We checked the mutual correspondence of a 256-bit key, a 256-bit checksum of 36-byte header, and a string up to 24 bytes long.
-Thus, we have reinsured against private key collisions and checksum collisions.
-The process of successfully decrypting the 32 bytes of the checksum was itself part of the verification.

    We also made sure that the data decryption is proceeding correctly.